Redeem Now Ends in:

 To play a C power chord, find the root note C on the G string (5th fret).

-• Place your index finger on the 5th fret of the G string (C).
+• Place your index finger on the 5th fret of the G string and your ring finger across the 8th frets of the B and high E strings.

 G String - D Power Chord